Egunjobi-Tunde/Titanic-Survival-Prediction/README.md

-Logistics Regression and Random Forest Classifier models were trained but the Logistics Regression model was submitted has it occurred to the have a better performance on the test data that was introduced to the model
+Logistics Regression and Random Forest Classifier models were trained but the Logistics Regression model was submitted because it has a better performance on the test data that was introduced to the model